zerynth/docs/docs/demos/4zerobox/Firmware_over_the_air_Updates_for_4ZeroBox_over_WiFi.md

 !!! note
     For Linux Platform: to allow the access to the serial ports the user needs read/write access to the serial device file.
 Adding the user to the group that owns this file, gives the required read/write access: Ubuntu distribution –> dialout group; Arch Linux distribution –> uucp group.

-Once connected on a USB port, if the drivers have been correctly installed, the 4ZeroBox device is recognized by Zerynth Studio.
+Once connected to a USB port, if the drivers have been correctly installed, the 4ZeroBox device is recognized by Zerynth Studio.
 Now, the user can download and Install [Zerynth Studio r.2.6.2](https://www.zerynth.com/zsdk).
 If you have already installed and virtualized your 4ZeroBox you can skip to the Implementation section.

 Once Zerynth is installed, the user can Connect, Register, and Virtualize the device.